ant-design/ant-design/docs/react/use-with-next.en-US.md

 If you are using the App Router in Next.js and using antd as your component library, to make the antd component library work better in your Next.js application and provide a better user experience, you can try using the following method to extract and inject antd's first-screen styles into HTML to avoid page flicker.

 1. Install `@ant-design/cssinjs`

+> Notes for developers
+>
+> Please note that when you install `@ant-design/cssinjs`, you must ensure that the version is consistent with the version of `@ant-design/cssinjs` in `node_modules` of `antd`, otherwise, multiple React instances will appear, resulting in ctx being unable to be read correctly.

 <InstallDependencies npm='$ npm install @ant-design/cssinjs --save' yarn='$ yarn add @ant-design/cssinjs' pnpm='$ pnpm install @ant-design/cssinjs --save'></InstallDependencies>